 Rising Experts: Mini Mentor Immersion (Grades 9-10)

-Each Rising Experts mini mentorship meets live and online for 6 hours a week (most meet twice a week for 3 hours).
+Each Rising Experts mini mentorship meets live and online for 6 hours a week (most meet twice a week for 3 hours) for a month.
 Mentorship times vary by experience.
 The times of the meetings will be posted with each specific mentorship description.

 During this 1-month small group experience, students can expect 6 hours of live session time with their mentor and classmates each week, 1 hour of study hall/office hours each week to meet with their mentor and get support on individual projects, and approximately 2-4 hours per week of meaningful asynchronous work.